isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-18-post-Pandan.md

 <section>
   <h4>Environmental needs:</h4>
 		 <p> Pandan does well in less than 4 hours of direct sunlight or 6-8 hours of indirect sunlight.
 Plants do best in <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 10cm deep, making them suitable for container gardening.
-Pandan will also readily grow in <a href="/page-index/horticulture-techniques/soil/">clayey soil</a>, along large waterbodies, and in heavily waterlogged areas.</p>
+Pandan will also readily grow in <a href="/page-index/horticulture-techniques/soil/">clayey soil</a>, along large waterbodies, and in heavily <a href="/page-index/plant-problems/waterlogging/">waterlogged</a> areas.</p>
 		<p>Pandan can withstand periods of drought, but the lack of water will stunt its growth.</p>
 	<br>
 </section>

 <section>
   <h4>Growing:</h4>
 		<p>Pandan grows rapidly and are particularly fast growers during the wet season.
-If planted in <a href="/page-index/horticulture-techniques/true-ground">true ground</a> near other plants, Pandan can smother its neighbours if it is not hard pruned regularly.</p>
+If planted in <a href="/page-index/horticulture-techniques/true-ground">true ground</a> near other plants, Pandan can smother its neighbours if it is not <a href="/page-index/horticulture-techniques/pruning/">hard pruned</a> regularly.</p>
 	<br>
 </section>

 <section>
   <h4>Harvesting:</h4>
 	<p>Plants can be <a href="/page-index/horticulture-techniques/harvesting-hygiene">harvested</a> for leaves at any time.
 Older Leaves should be harvested from the bottom of the plant, as per <a href="/page-index/horticulture-techniques/cut-and-come-again">cut-and-come-again harvesting</a>, with new leaves left intact to ensure more growth.</p>
-		<p>Take note that the leaves have sharp edges and may cause skin irritation and cuts.
+	<p><b>Take note that the leaves have sharp edges and may cause skin irritation and cuts</b>.
 Use arm sleeves and gloves when maintaining this plant for safety.</p>
 	<br>
 </section>